MINI Electric interior, dashboard & comfort

 - 2Range, battery & chargingA relatively modest 145-mile range may put some buyers off the MINI Electric, but for a lot of suburban and urban dwellers, that'll be enough

-- 5Interior & comfort - currently readingThe MINI Electric’s interior holds plenty of style appeal, but it can’t match rivals for high-tech feel
+- 5Interior, dashboard & comfort - currently readingThe MINI Electric’s interior holds plenty of style appeal, but it can’t match rivals for high-tech feel